brennv/notebook-starter/README.md

 ## Clean up

 When you're done, head back to the terminal and hit Control-C.

+If you like, delete the `projects/scipy-notebooks` folders.